Starcounter/Docs/tutorial/expense-tracker/README.md

 # Expense Tracker

 We will now turn our application into a simple expense tracker.
-This will allow us to practice using multiple object instances and relations.

 With Starcounter, views and view-models can be broken up into parts and nested.
 This allows for increased composability and modularity.
 In this case, the two main concepts in this app, `Person` and `Expense`, will be built with separate view-models and views and then nested to create a coherent whole.
 Let's start by creating the appropriate files.